 Five and a half years ago our family made the move from sunny Southern California to the rainy Pacific Northwest.
 The plan was years in the making and so many things didn’t go as planned, but moving to be near family was the best decision we ever made and we’d do it all over again.

 Living Close to Family Was Always the Dream

 I’m part of a family of 5.
 My parents had my sister first and then two years and one month later came by brother and two years and one month later came me…the surprise.

 My siblings called me ‘accident baby’.
 Yeah, that didn’t leave any scars.
-Oddly we are nearly exactly evenly spaced and my dad was a math teacher for many years so draw your own conclusions.
+Oddly we are nearly exactly evenly spaced.

 Growing up we fought as normal siblings do, but as we got older we learned to really enjoy, appreciate, and genuinely like each other.

 My sister and I shared a room for all of childhood, so I thought I’d be happy when she left for college.
 It turned out having my own room wasn’t all it was cracked up to be and I missed her a lot.